Francis-McKee/francis-mckee.github.io/_categories/random.md

 short_name: random
 name: Random
 ---
-Blog posts that do not apply to a project based category will be included here.
+This is a custom category created for all posts that do not fall under a more specific category.
+For example, if someone had a blog about cars, then non car related posts could be put here.